Lucid's Philosophy on Acoustic Musical Recordings

 the weakest link.
 So step number 1 is to keep the recording chain

 simple and pure, with as few 'links' in the chain as possible.
-No
+Keep it simple and pure.
+Ask any good chef, and

 they'll agree.